Dram (unit): Unit of volume

 In the early 19th century, a teaspoonful had been considered equal to one fluid dram—60 minims—for medical prescriptions.
 However, by 1876 the teaspoon had grown to 80–85 minims, making the equivalence unsuitable for medicinal dosage.
 Today's US teaspoon is equivalent to 4.92892159375 ml, which is also 1/6 US fluid ounces, 1 1/3 US fluid drams, or 80 US minims.

 Pharmaceuticals are measured nowadays in metric units, but fluid drams are still used to measure the capacity of pill containers.

 Dram is used informally to mean a small amount of liquor, especially Scotch whisky.
+In common usage it is an imprecise measurement of liquor in similar size to a shot with a lot of variance depending on the generosity of server.
+In the UK it can be more strictly defined, where in English pubs it's equivalent to 25ml, and in Scotland it's 35ml.
 The unit is used in the phrase dram shop, the U.S. legal term for an establishment that serves alcoholic beverages.

 In popular culture

 The line "Where'd you get your whiskey, where'd you get your dram?" appears in some versions of the traditional pre–Civil War American song "Cindy".
 In the Monty Python's song "The Bruces' Philosophers Song", there is the line "Hobbes was fond of his dram".
 In the old-time music tradition of the United States, there is a tune entitled "Gie the Fiddler a Dram", "gie" being the Scots language word for "give", brought over by immigrants and commonly used by their descendants in Appalachia at the time of writing.
 "Little Maggie," a traditional song popular in bluegrass music, refers to the title character as having a "dram glass in her hand."

 In the episode "Double Indecency" of the TV series Archer, the character Cheryl/Carol was carrying around 10 drams of Vole's blood and even offered to pay for a taxi ride with it.

 In Frank Herbert's Dune, the Fremen employ a sophisticated measurement system that involves the drachm (and fractions thereof) to accurately count and economize water, an ultra-precious resource on their home, the desert planet Arrakis.

 In the video game Caves of Qud water is used as the primary currency, being measured by the Dram.